-Gears of War is one of the biggest series on Xbox, with the Lancer and its chainsaw bayonet being about as recognizable as Halo’s iconic Warthog.
-As if there was any doubt the series would continue, Microsoft confirmed it during E3 2018.
+Microsoft's exclusive Gears of War series is one of the most popular to hit Xbox, with the Lancer and its chainsaw bayonet as recognizable as Halo’s iconic Warthog.
+And at the Microsoft E3 2019 keynote, the company announced Gears 5 is coming out September 10, 2019.

-Called Gears 5 rather than Gears 'of War' 5 (for no other significant reason than that it's more streamlined and in line with what fans are calling it) this new game in the series will have a female protagonist, Kait.
-Marcus Phoenix will still appear, but Kait will take the starring role as she takes her team on a personal mission which will continue on from the emotional ending of Gears of War 4.
+Called Gears 5 rather than Gears 'of War' 5 the latest game in the series will have a female protagonist, Kait.
+Marcus Phoenix will still appear, but Kait will take the starring role as she leads her team on a personal mission continuing from the emotional ending of Gears of War 4.

 Cut to the chase